 Get your Kreg Jig and make this creative DIY Outdoor Plant Stand!
 These patio cabinet plans show how to build a tiered wooden display for multiple plants!

-You may also enjoy this DIY Outdoor Coffee Table with 4 Hidden Side Tables and this DIY Tiered Raised Garden Bed.
+You may also enjoy this DIY Outdoor Coffee Table with 4 Hidden Side Tables, DIY Outdoor Side Table, and this DIY Tiered Raised Garden Bed.

 This DIY outdoor plant stand is easy to build with pocket holes and pocket screws.
 The 3 tier patio cabinet is a decorative way to display flowers, vegetables, and herbs.
 It’s enclosed with chicken wire which will keep critters from eating your plants!